Automation Testing Guide

 When evaluating a testing tool, be sure it fits the needs of all team members involved in the testing process.
 These needs may include:

 • Manual tester: Record and replay functionality.
-This is a codeless test automation method allowing users to record manual actions and replay them as automated tests.
+This is a codeless test automation method that allows users to record manual actions and replay them as automated tests.

 • Automation engineer: Robust support for scripting languages, integrations with CI/CD, and the capacity to scale tests.